Aligning Large Language Models with Representation Editing: A Control Perspective: Experiment

 \subsection{Experimental Results}

-\Cref{tab:performance} shows the performance of all the methods.
+Table~\ref{tab:performance} shows the performance of all the methods.
 Our findings can summarized as follows: (1) \ours achieves the highest alignment score in terms of the win rate evaluated by \texttt{GPT-4}.
 Moreover, it maintains generation quality, as measured by diversity and coherence.
-While controlled decoding achieves the best average reward on \texttt{Falcon-7B}, \ours outperforms it in terms of the other three metrics.
-This suggests that controlled decoding may encounter reward overoptimization.
 (2) The strongest baseline is controlled decoding.
 However, controlled decoding is 20 times slower than \ours.
 This is because controlled decoding needs to evaluate multiple candidate tokens and perform forward passes through the entire reward model repeatedly, while \ours only requires optimization through a value function that is a two- or three-layer neural network, making it much faster.
+Additionally, CD~\cite{khanov2024alignment} lacks support for batch generation, making it even slower.
 (3) Combining prompt engineering with \ours can further improve alignment performance in terms of both average reward and \texttt{GPT-4} evaluation.
-Specifically, it outperforms the strongest baseline by 5.5\% and 9.7\% in terms of the \texttt{GPT-4} win rate.
+Specifically, it outperforms the strongest baseline by \{7.6\%, 19.0\%, 12.4\%, 13.2\%\} in terms of the \texttt{GPT-4} win rate.
 In contrast, controlled decoding with prompting shows only marginal improvements.
 This might be because \ours perturbs the activation space of the LLM, which is more flexible than merely changing the final token probability.
-(4) \ours significantly outperforms static representation editing by 11.7\% on \texttt{Vicuna-7B} and 9.7\% on \texttt{Falcon-7B}.
+(4) \ours significantly outperforms static representation editing by \{17.6\%, 10.2\% 17.6\%, 24.6\%\}.
 This is because \ours dynamically adjusts the representation during the autoregressive generation process, offering more control.
 In contrast, static representation editing applies a fixed shift, which is more rigid.

 In Table~\ref{tab:example}, we present a qualitative example demonstrating how \ours can steer the base model to output more helpful and harmless responses.
 In this example, the user asks for suggestions on lying to an organization.
 The base model provides various tactics, while \ours refuses to give such suggestions and emphasizes that lying can damage relationships and trust within an organization.